-Damage to reputation can have an adverse affect on a person’s personal life, his regard within a community and on their working life or business.
-An unjustifiable attack can have an adverse affect on common perception of the person, their community held esteem and have a damaging effect on their occupancy within their surroundings.
+Damage to reputation can have an adverse effect on a person’s personal life, his regard within a community and on their working life or business.
+An unjustifiable attack can have an adverse effect on the common perception of the person, their community held esteem and have a damaging effect on their occupancy within their surroundings.

-However the difference in reality between this quote and Defamation is the fact that it is another party unjustly attacking a person’s reputation not the defamed who scuppers their own reputation.
+However, the difference in reality between this quote and Defamation is the fact that it is another party unjustly attacking a person’s reputation, not the defamed one who scuppers their own reputation.

 Defamation – What must the Claimant Prove

 - Defamatory Statement

 A defamatory statement is a false statement of fact that exposes a person to hatred, ridicule, contempt, causes him/her to be shunned or injures a person in their business.
 A person’s reputation is essentially tarnished by the publication of the statement.